NouniTheodora/uom-car-dealership/README.md

-A car dealership app for UoM in Spring Boot.
+A is a car dealership app for UoM in Spring Boot.